syncfusion-content/winui-docs/winui/Pyramid-Chart/Data-label.md

 # Data label in WinUI Pyramid Chart (SfPyramidChart)

-Data points can be easily annotated with data labels to help improve the readability of data in the pyramid chart.
+To improve the readability of data in the funnel chart, data points can be easily annotated with data labels.

 ## Define data label

-The [`Visible`]() property of [`PyramidDataLabelSettings`]() is used to enable the data label and the [`Context`]() property specifies which value should be displayed in the data label.
+The [Visible]() property of [FunnelDataLabelSettings]() is used to enable the data label, and the [Context]() property specifies, which value should be displayed in the data label.

-The following code example demonstrates how define data label and its value.
+The following code example demonstrates how to define the data label and its value.

 {% tabs %}